emmalieb/wrdustars/README.md

 Ongoing Additions:
 - to add dust temperature modeling to modeling folder.
-- to add line profile analysis to jwst/miri folder.
+- to add line profile analysis to jwst_miri folder.
 - to add .bib file of all WRDustERS papers.

 WRDustERS Team Members: